 Tapping the pin, followed by a tap on the name of crag reveals the more detailed five day forecast for each individual route.

 In prime time conditions it can be difficult to narrow down suitable climbs by browsing the map alone.
-To help with this there is a filter option.
+To help with this there is a Filter option.

-This displays any crags that have routes predicted as or
+This displays any crags that have routes predicted as or on the dates and the grades selected.
+Select your options then tap Apply.

 The search 🔍 box at the top of the page can be used to find a specific mountain, crag or route that you are interested in climbing.